 Graduates of this programme will enhance their competence by adding relevant knowledge, understanding and skills in relation to Data Protection and Governance.
 The programme will use teaching, learning and assessment approaches such as small group teaching, academic writing and summative examination assessments.

-The programme will be delivered through two hour lectures over two semesters (24 weeks in total) commencing in September 2019.
+The programme will be delivered through two hour lectures per week over 24 weeks - the first 12 running in the January to April 2020 trimester.
+The second tranche of 12 lectures will be in the September to December trimester in 2020.
 The lectures will take place in the UCD Sutherland School of Law.
-Further information can be obtained by emailing email@example.com or calling 7164114.
+Further information can be obtained by emailing firstname.lastname@example.org or calling 7164114.

 The Diploma will be delivered by a number of data protection and privacy specialists including:

 Ronan Lupton is a practicing Barrister, specialising in the areas of data protection and privacy, commercial law, chancery, defamation, intellectual property / copyright and competition law.
 Prior to practice he spent 12 years in various regulatory and engineering roles in the Internet and communications markets, including as Head of Legal and Regulatory Affairs for Verizon Business in Ireland.
 He is Chair of ALTO and the Internet Service Providers Association of Ireland and has been a member of the Department of Justice Internet Safety Advisory Council; the Irish IPv6 Task Force; and the Irish ENUM Policy Advisory Board.